Most people aren’t training to be stuck at a BJJ white belt forever.

 Just know that it may affect the rate of grappling progression.

 #5 – You’re Too Focused on the Belt

-Nevertheless, many BJJ white belts get too focused on getting the promotion itself, and lose sight of the bigger picture.
+Nevertheless, many BJJ white belts get too focused on getting the promotion itself and lose sight of the bigger picture.

 BJJ is a journey with no end.

-The rush of promotion will wear off, and before you know it you are still at the bottom of the totem pole.
+The rush of the promotion will wear off, and before you know it you are still at the bottom of the totem pole.

 The belt is meaningless unless you actually enjoy the practice that brought you to it.
 While you should certainly take pride in every promotion, learning to enjoy each and every part of the training process is ultimately what will keep you from getting burned out and stuck in jiu jitsu.